-Role Responsibility Contact Number and have additional responsibilities as a deputy warden, warden or communications officer.
-Environment Amiee Murphy (Senior In-House Counsel - Environment) or Kurt Whalan (Head of Environment) to notify EPA NSW where required in accordance with the internal protocol.
+Role Responsibility Contact Number Note: site manager / supervisor may be part of the site emergency team also and have additional responsibilities as a deputy warden, warden or communications officer.
+Environment to notify EPA NSW where required in accordance with the internal protocol.
 EPA NSW - 131 555.
-HSEQ Ben Presser (HSE Partner) or Scott Campbell (Group Manager - Health & Safety) to notify SafeWork NSW where required.
+HSEQ to notify SafeWork NSW where required.
 SafeWork NSW - 13 10 50.